JashBhalakia1/API-Jash/README.md

 5. The link will redirect you to a site where you will be able to create your new password or if you remember your old password then you can use that as well.
 6. It has CRUD operations with Order, Reservation and Inventory Management.
 7. It can also export the reports of the system.
+8. It has the analytics of the sales, inventory, and user page.